 Fraud Detection Using Machine Learning deploys a machine learning (ML) model and an example dataset of credit card transactions to train the model to recognize fraud patterns.
 The model is self-learning which enables it to adapt to new, unknown fraud patterns.

-You can use this solution implementation to automate the detection of potentially fraudulent activity, and the flagging of that activity for review.
-The solution implementation is easy to deploy and includes an example dataset but you can modify the solution implmentation to work with any dataset.
+Use this Guidance to automate the detection of potentially fraudulent activity, and the flagging of that activity for review.
+Fraud Detection Using Machine Learning is easy to deploy and includes an example dataset but you can modify the code to work with any dataset.

 Fraud Detection Using Machine Learning architecture

-Browse our library of AWS Solutions Implementations to get answers to common architectural problems.
+Browse our library of AWS Solutions to get answers to common architectural problems.

-Find AWS certified consulting and technology partners to help you get started.
+Find AWS Partners to help you get started.